ShekharNarayanan/live_stocks_tracker/README.md

 ## ⚙️ Configuration

-- We scrape Wikipedia for ticker lists and use **yfinance** for price data.
+- Wikipedia is scraped for ticker lists and use **yfinance** for price data.
 - No external API key needed—just install the packages.

 ---